-The company was incorporated on 15 May 2013 as a company limited by guarantee.
-The company has traded during the period ended 31 March 2020 with transactions totalling £0.250m.
+The company has traded during the period ended 31 March 2022 with transactions totalling ± 0.293 m.

 Absolutely Cultured Limited

 Absolutely Cultured Limited is an independent company, limited by guarantee.
 Built on the foundations of Hull UK City of Culture 2017 Limited, the company continues to deliver cultural experiences in partnership with Kingston upon Hull City Council.